 That’s an unexpected relief because the LG V20 came onto the scene last year and its rivals frankly picked apart everything unique it had going for it.
 The HTC U Ultra lifted the second screen for notifications, and just about every flagship phone now utilizes a dual-lens camera.

 So how has LG’s experimental smartphone branch move forward?
-By focusing on the subtleties and producing its most bold, feature-packed device yet.
+By focusing on the subtleties, ditching the divisive design, and producing its most bold, feature-packed device yet.

-We’ve spent more time with a pre-production LG V30 unit since its IFA 2017 debut and have worked to scoop through each and every feature (there are many) to be found within LG’s latest smartphone.
+We’ve now spent more than enough time with the final review unit and have worked to scoop through each and every feature (there are many) to be found within LG’s latest smartphone.

 LG V30 price and release date

 For the first time, LG’s V-series smartphone will be more broadly available across the globe.
-Having been limited to just the US, Australia and part of Asia, the V30 is making the jump to multiple regions, of which we’ll confirm once we hear from LG directly.
+Having been limited to just the US, Australia and part of Asia, the V30 is making the jump to multiple regions, including the UK.

 - Understated design lets the screen stand out